2022/2023 Volunteer Board Members

 Grant File Manager

-Formats and saves incoming online Letters of Intent, Grant Applications and Final Reports as Word documents, distributes these documents to BCCC members via email.
+Formats and saves incoming online Grant Applications and Final Reports as Word documents, distributes these documents to BCCC members via email.

-Files one copy of each grant document (OCT grant, Letters of Intent, Grant Applications and Final Reports) in grant notebook and online in BCCC Dropbox account for each Fiscal year.
+Files one copy of each grant document (OCT grant, Grant Applications and Final Reports) in grant notebook and online in BCCC Dropbox account for each Fiscal year.

 - Announces grant opportunities via email, press release, and poster/fliers distributed throughout Benton County.